 Under the current system of military pensions, a member of the military must serve a minimum of 20 years to secure a pension.
 To investigate the effect of pension eligibility on the decision to remain in the military, we use an option value framework (Stock and Wise, 1990) to compare the utility of remaining in the military and qualifying for a pension versus joining the civilian workforce and forfeiting pension eligibility.
 Asch et al (2005) uses this approach to study the effects of the federal civilian retirement system.
-We extend the previous literature regarding the military retirement choice by estimating in a panel framework, while also including officers in the dataset.
-Prior research (Warner (), Asch (), Ausink and Wise (), and others) either focuses solely on enlisted members of the military or they examine a smaller subset of the officer corps, namely pilots.
-Our results show that ...
+We extend the military retirement literature by utilizing a survival analysis framework and analyzing the retirement decisions of officers as well as enlisted members of the military.
+Prior research (Asch and Warner (1994), Asch et al. (1998) Asch et al. (2008), Ausink and Wise (1996), and others) either focuses solely on enlisted members of the military or they examine a smaller subset of the officer corps, namely pilots.
+Our results show that current retirement benefits do substantially affect the decision of whether to remain in the military long enough to quality for retirement benefits.
+Given the substantial discount rates of military members found by Warner and Pleeter (2001), it could be financially advantageous for the Department of Defense to redirect funds from